[Time Travel in Kanagawa] Autumn Traditional Performing Arts 2023: Takigi Noh, Yamakita no Ohmineiri, Bunraku Puppet Theater

 Kamakura Takigi Noh has a long history second only to Nara and Kyoto

-This year marks the 65th anniversary of the festival, and for the first time in five years a special outdoor Noh stage and general spectator seating have been set up.
+This year, the 65th anniversary of the festival, a special outdoor Noh stage and general spectator seating were set up for the first time in five years.

-The program includes the song "Okina," a blessing piece that is only performed at special performances; the Kyogen play "Rokujizo," in which three actors play six Jizo statues, full of confusion and laughter; and the Noh play "Hokazo," featuring the art of kusemai (a traditional Japanese dance), kakko (a traditional Japanese drum), and short songs, as well as the tense Zen dialogue that is the highlight of the program.
+The program includes the celebratory song "Okina," a simple song that is only performed on special occasions; the Kyogen play "Rokujizo," in which three people play the role of six Jizo statues, full of confusion and laughter; and the Noh play "Hokazo," featuring the art of kusemai (a traditional Japanese dance), kakko (a traditional Japanese drum), and short songs, as well as the tense Zen dialogue of "Hokazo."

-Kamakura Takigi Noh is a performance that you can enjoy in the rustic charm of Kamakura as the sun sets, while feeling the sounds of insects and the gentle breeze.
-This year's performance was once again a spectacular evening, with some of the most famous performers in the world of Noh.
+Kamakura Takigi Noh is a performance that can be enjoyed in the rustic charm of the forest of Kamakura after dark, while listening to the sounds of insects and feeling the gentle breeze.
+This year's performance was once again a spectacular evening, with leading performers in the Noh world being invited.

 ・Program: Soutai "Okina" by Norikazu Konparu (Shite actor, 81st head of the Konparu school)